phildc/100-days-of-code/log.md

 ### Day 32: January 18, 2020

 **Today's Progress:** Continued with Chapter 5 - Themes, Colors, and Polish.
+Completed the section on Creating a Dark Theme with the HSL Function.
 Completed Exercise 5.02.
 Watched the Exercise 5.02 screencast.
 Updated my GitHub Pages site.

 **Thoughts:** Very similar exercise to the previous one, except using HSL instead of hex values for colors.
 Getting quite used to this now.
 Certainly a lot easier than I first thought.
 Thinking of doing my own custom theme when I've finished the chapter.